CP-STA/.github/profile/README.md

 <br/>

-This repository contains the resources and questions from past contests, held from 2-3PM UK Time on HackerRank.

 **We are now part of [STACS](https://www.facebook.com/StACompSoc)**.
 Our events will continue normally, but this means that every STACS member is officially a part of CPSTA.
 There are other benefits as well.

 **Accessibility issues?** If you have a condition (eg visually impaired, or even otherwise) that you think is causing you difficulty in taking part in any of our our events or contests, please let cpsta@st-andrews.ac.uk know.
 We'll do what we can to ensure that you can take part in all our events.